prpole/dissertation/chapter2/main.md

 Marxian species-being, reads it as anything but homogenizing in its understanding of difference:

 > Marx's account of species-being is not a paean to an organic, functionalist super-being.
 Beings are not Borgs.
 Species-being is actualised to the degree that individuals not only contribute to the growth in social powers, but also access these powers as an increase in their own autonomy---indeed, as the very grounds for their intensifying individuation.
-Species-being is neither individual nor supra-individual: it is 'transindividual', both the ground and compound of a multiplicity of 'particular' species beings.[@dyer-witheford_return_2004 7]
+Species-being is neither individual nor supra-individual: it is 'transindividual', both the ground and compound of a multiplicity of 'particular' species beings.[@dyer-witheford_1844/2004/2044:_2004 7]

+Species-being is not a one-size-fits-all essentialist descriptor, but a commonality to which there are innumerable possible relationships and positions.
 Just as Ian Baucom saw species as collectivity that had the potential to increase the degree of freedom, rather than curtailing it by proscribing difference, so does this reading of species-being see it as the basis of "intensifying individuation" that is simultaneous with an understanding of the self as part of a larger human whole.
 It is possible to have the same species but particular species-beings, responsive to historically contingnent circumstance, and responsive in different ways.
 The species thus becomes a mutable and heterogeneous collectivity.

-For London and Marx alike, then, the human collective and the "life activity" that supports it are consciously grasped as both the subject and object of transformation.
+For London and Marx alike, to summarize, the human collective and the "life activity" that supports it are consciously grasped as both the subject and object of transformation.
 Marxian species-being is the human's ability to look into the fire and see a larger self reflected back.
 In "To Build a Fire",